Hort Q&A: What to plant

 I often have clients ask, “what should I plant?”

-With a new season ahead of us, if you are considering new landscape plants, here are some selections to consider.
+With a summer season ahead of us, if you are considering new landscape plants, here are some selections to consider.
 Each year a set of plants is chosen by horticulturists that will help consumers choose plants appropriate for Oklahoma gardens.
 The program began in 1999 by selecting a tree, shrub, perennial and annual worthy of Oklahoma landscapes.
 Now in its 23rd year, there are many plants to choose from.
 To see all the plants recommended by the Oklahoma Proven Plant Selection Program, visit our web site at http://oklahomaproven.org/.
 I will feature one plant per month to let you all see some of these recommended varieties selected for 2021 in more detail.
+This one is great to attract hummingbirds and pollinators!

 “Oklahoma State University, as an equal opportunity employer, complies with all applicable federal and state laws regarding non-discrimination and affirmative action.
 Oklahoma State University is committed to a policy of equal opportunity for all individuals and does not discriminate based on race, religion, age, sex, color, national origin, marital status, sexual orientation, gender identity/expression, disability, or veteran status with regard to employment, educational programs and activities, and/or admissions.
 For more information, visit https:///eeo.okstate.edu